easttimor/aws-incident-response/README.md

 - [ ] more service coverage (particularly network and storage)
 - [ ] consistent mapping to ATT&CK
 - [ ] CloudWatch Metrics Filters - equivalent filters for existing EventBridge filters
+- [ ] more language addressing the AWS Incident Response doc (June 2020) and Well Architected Lab
+- [ ] response playbooks?
+- [ ] bring VPC FlowLogs or any other log source in scope?

 ## Why Athena?
 CloudTrail logs should be stored and archived in S3, where they are essentially useless unless integrated with another product or service.
 Amazon Athena allows you to query these JSON-formatted logs using standard SQL.
 This approach gives access to a potentially massive amount of CloudTrail data without the cost and effort of implementing Splunk, ElasticSearch, or storing in another database.